Amed Rosario Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles' 4.09 team ERA ranks 12th across all MLB pitching staffs.
+- The Orioles have a 4.10 team ERA that ranks 13th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.